sleeptoken/zettelkasten/Overwriting variables on the stack.md

 `-z execstac` --> makes sure the program is marked as executable - NX Disabled `-no-pie` --> means that the program will load at the same memory address each time

+`gets()` shouldn't be used as it doesn't check if the value entered by the user is within the limits of the stack. instead use `fgets()`.

 ### References